cloudmesh-community/book/chapters/cloud/virtualbox.md

 ## Guest additions

-The virtual guest additions allow you to easily do the following tasks:
+The virtual guest additions allow you to do the following tasks easily:

 - Resize the windows of the vm